russ-go/matrix-docker-ansible-deploy/docs/configuring-playbook-dimension.md

 **[Dimension](https://dimension.t2bot.io) can only be installed after Matrix services are installed and running.**
 If you're just installing Matrix services for the first time, please continue with the [Configuration](configuring-playbook.md) / [Installation](installing.md) flow and come back here later.

+**Note**: enabling Dimension, means that the `openid` API endpoints will be exposed on the Matrix Federation port (usually `8448`), even if [federation](configuring-playbook-federation.md) is disabled.
+It's something to be aware of, especially in terms of firewall whitelisting (make sure port `8448` is accessible).

 ## Prerequisites

 This playbook now supports running [Dimension](https://dimension.t2bot.io) in both a federated and an [unfederated](https://github.com/turt2live/matrix-dimension/blob/master/docs/unfederated.md) environment.
 This is handled automatically based on the value of `matrix_synapse_federation_enabled`.